STANFORD HEALTH CARE

 RIGHT TO BE NOTIFIED OF A BREACH

-The Employer is committed to safeguarding your health information and proactively works to prevent health information breaches from occurring.
+The Hospital is committed to safeguarding your health information and proactively works to prevent health information breaches from occurring.
 If a breach of unsecured health information occurs, we will notify you in accordance with applicable state and federal laws.

 RIGHT TO A COPY OF THIS NOTICE

 You have the right to a copy of this Notice.
 It is available in registration areas and by clicking the link “Patient Privacy” on the bottom of our internet home page.

 To obtain more information about how to request a copy of your health information, receive an accounting of disclosures, amend or add an addendum to your health information, please contact:

 750 Welch Road, Suite 214, MC5901